Fuwn/seiwm/README.md

 ## Recommendations

-- Use [Compfy](https://github.com/allusive-dev/compfy) for X11 compositing for "transparency, background blurring, rounded corners, animations and way more!"
+- Use [Compfy](https://github.com/allusive-dev/compfy) for X11 compositing for
+  "transparency, background blurring, rounded corners, animations and way more!"
-- Install and specify [Zig](https://ziglang.org/) as `CC` inside of [`config.mk`](https://github.com/Fuwn/seiwm/blob/master/config.mk#L43) for improved memory allocation and runtime speed: `CC = zig cc`

 ## Sei Specific Fixes & Patches

 - Removed refresh rate limit
 - Fixed tray position and button responsiveness for use with custom padding
 - Reactive bar toggling: If the user has manually toggled the bar visibility using <kbd>mod+b</kbd>, the bar will stay locked with the same visibility.
 If the user has not manually toggled the bar visibility, the bar visibility will reflect that of the full-screen state.
 - Clear nametag patch's current tag name upon new assignment and reset tag name to default upon empty string. (why is this not default behaviour?)
 - Append mode for nametag: Chose between appending the name of a tag to the default name or to overwrite it completely
 - XSession desktop entry
 - centretitle patch toggle
-- followclient: Optionally follow a client's view if the target tag is empty
+- `followclient`: Optionally follow a client's view if the target tag is empty
+- `systraypinning` toggle fix: If `systraypinning` is enabled, the system tray will only toggle its visibility if the mutation originates from the monitor it is pinned on.

 ## "Official" Patches